Advanced Airship Corporation (AAC)

 - retractable handling lines.

-- balloonets in the extreme bow and tail of the ship were
+- balloonets in the extreme bow and tail of the ship were to save

-at the extreme ends of the envelope, would also improve control of the airship's
+ends of the envelope, would also improve control of the airship's

 trim, along with giving a higher pressure to the envelope at the

 nose and tail.

-For streamlining the mooring cables were to be designed
+For streamlining the mooring cables were to be designed to be

-with, in favor of a composite carapace.
+of a composite carapace.

-For ground clearance at take off, the tailfins were placed
+For ground clearance at take off, the tailfins were placed in

-by airship standards over short ranges, rather than long endurance.
+over short ranges, rather than long endurance.
 The weight of the

 gear to retract handling lines in flight would be offset by the

 turbines' lower weight per horse power than piston engines.